eProsima/Micro-XRCE-DDS-docs/docs/agent.rst

 Run an Agent
 ------------

-To run the *Micro RTPS Agent* you should build it as indicated in :ref:`source_label`
+To run the *Micro RTPS Agent* you should build it as indicated in :ref:`sources_label`.

 Once it is built successfully you just need to launch it executing one of the following options: